3 Ways to Make Your Confluence Links Effective

 This advice sounds like a joke, but it works.
 Use bold type or italics, change the font size or color.
 It may seem like extra work, but the result makes it different.
 Which part of the page do you like more?

-Just a few mouse clicks can change the way your Confluence links look across pages.
+A few mouse clicks can change how your Confluence links look across pages.
 Best practices can be easy but effective in creating beautiful Confluence pages.

 Add link previews for higher engagement

-When you need to draw attention to particular links, their content previews work excellent.
-At Stiltsoft, we use Handy Cards for this purpose.
+When you need to draw attention to particular links, their content previews work excellently.
+At Stiltsoft, we use Handy Cards (also available in Cloud) for this purpose.
 It’s one of many macros available in Handy Macros for Confluence.
-You can create clickable links to Confluence pages or any external URLs using intuitive macro settings.
+Using intuitive macro settings, you can create clickable links to Confluence pages or any external URLs.